charles-d-burton/serinit/README.md

 the devices and discover their baud rates by connecting to the device, setting the baud rate, and looking for printable characters in the return from the device.

+### Dependencies
+* Should be built on an ARM based system due to low level syscalls.
+Building on x86 compiled for ARM is untested
+* Go 1.11.x
+* Run `go get -u`

 ### Usage

 ```go